Unable to detect my router's Wi-Fi network

 Connect your computer to the router's LAN port.
 In the address box of the browser, enter 192.168.3.1 to log in to the router's web-based management page.
 Access the My Wi-Fi page and make sure that your router's 2.4 GHz Wi-Fi or 5 GHz Wi-Fi switch is turned on.

-If the router supports Wi-Fi 6, but your device is a Wi-Fi 5 device with an earlier network adapter driver (such as certain laptops with Intel network adapters), the device may not be able to discover the Wi-Fi 6 network.
+If the router supports Wi-Fi 6/Wi-Fi 7, but your device is a Wi-Fi 5 device with an earlier network adapter driver (such as certain laptops with Intel network adapters), the device may not be able to discover the Wi-Fi 6 network.
 Update the router to the latest version and enable Backup Wi-Fi 5, after which the device will detect a Wi-Fi network with the suffix "_Wi-Fi5".
 Connect to this Wi-Fi network to access the Internet.

 Log in to the web-based management page on the computer and go to My Wi-Fi > Backup Wi-Fi 5.